blynkkk/blynkkk.github.io/IntroAndDownloads.md

 * Sending emails, tweets, push notifications, etc.
 * ... new features are constantly added!

+You can find [example sketches](https://github.com/blynkkk/blynk-library/tree/master/examples) covering basic Blynk Features.
+They are included in the library.
+All the sketches are designed to be easily combined with each other.

 ##What do I need to Blynk?
 At this point you might be thinking: **"Ok, I want it.
 What do I need to get started?"** – Just a couple of things, really: